zijiezhu/martinisoft.github.io/_posts/2014-02-21-some-well-kept-chicago-developer-secrets.markdown

 ### #2 - Mentorship is a two-way street

 Mentorship is one of the things I seek out personally and attempt to provide as a means to give back to the software development community.
-Simply dispensing advice, guidence, or career advice; can means worlds to someone new or continuing their journey of software development.
+Simply dispensing advice, guidence, or career advice; can mean worlds to someone new or continuing their journey of software development.
 One thing I've heard from other mentors helping students is that people notoriously don't seek out experienced people for help or advice.
 Even with formalized systems like [pairing is caring](mentoring.devbootcamp.com) there is very little uptake in help when offered.
 This isn't because mentors are being lazy, but because they are busy and students seemingly feel afraid to approach them.

 If you're seeking mentorship, know that the mentor's time is valuable, especially their free time.
 You will likely have to chase them down for help, not the other way around.
 Offer to take them to lunch, have a cup of coffee, or a beer to socialize.